 North End Neighbourhood Plan

-The area north of downtown (referred to as the North End) is one of the most dynamic and diverse neighbourhoods in Kelowna, and it is changing rapidly.
+The area north of downtown (referred to as the North End) is one of the most dynamic and diverse neighbourhoods in Kelowna, and it is undergoing change.
 Set between Knox Mountain Park to the north and Clement Avenue on the south, the North End neighbourhood contains a range of distinct areas, from wartime residential housing, to long-established industrial businesses, to a young and growing Brewery District.

 With significant development on the horizon for this area, the City has prioritized a neighbourhood planning process for the North End.